digitallysavvy/agora-signaling-demo/GUIDE.md

 > For more information about the event details, see the [Event Listeners section of the Agora Signaling API documentation](https://docs.agora.io/en/signaling/reference/api?platform=web#event-listeners).

 After we've added the listeners, we can use the `client` to connect to the Agora network using `login()`.
-Once the client is logged in, we can add the 'Join' `<button />` element so users can subscribe to the channel.
+Once the client is logged in, we can add the 'Join' `<button/>` element so users can subscribe to the channel.

-Once users join a channel, we'll remove the 'Join' `<button />` element and let the `presence` event callback we set earlier handle filling the container with the `<div />` elements representing the users in the channel.
+Once users join a channel, we'll remove the 'Join' `<button/>` element and let the `presence` event callback we set earlier handle filling the container with the `<div/>` elements representing the users in the channel.

-We'll add some event listeners for clicking on divs and tapping the space bar.
-When the local user triggers either of those events, we'll create a message and publish it to the channel using the `client`.
+We'll add some listeners  for user click and keyboard events.
+When the local user taps the space bar or clicks on a `<div/>`, we'll create a message and publish it to the channel using the `client`.
 When the other users in the channel receive the `message` event, we'll parse the `message` payload and update the UI to either wiggle a div or scale it using the functions from [`ui.js`](ui.js).

 We'll also include a listener for the `Escape` key, so users can `unsubscribe` from the channel.
 This will also clear the container and display the 'Join' `<button />`.